shakes76/PatternAnalysis-2024/recognition/S4696417-Stable-Diffusion-ADNI/README.md

     <img src="visualisations/tsne_plot.png" width=500>

     <p> This representation seems to show a large degree of overlap between the two classes and no clear separation or clustering.
-    This would indicate that the VAE has not been able to learn significant disinguishing features between the Alzheimer's (AD) and Nomral Control (NC) classes.
+    This would indicate that the VAE has not been able to learn significant distinguishing features between the Alzheimer's (AD) and Nomral Control (NC) classes.

 - **Denoising Process**: The [`visualise_denoising_process`](utils.py#L9) function allows for visualisation of the image generation process, showing intermediate steps.